 COVID-19: Its Impact on Google Ads for Legal Services and How to Proceed

-Based on data from our business partners and legal industry study, the legal market is one of the industries least hit by COVID-19 to date.
+Based on our business partners and legal industry study data, the legal market is one of the industries least hit by COVID-19 to date.
 Perhaps the marketing benefits are so much more valuable.

-From an economic, social, and medical point of view, the COVID-19 crisis harmed just about everyone, including law firms.
+From an economic, social, and medical perspective, the COVID-19 crisis harmed just about everyone, including law firms.
 That said, based on data from our clients and research from others in the industry, legal services are one of the sectors most affected by COVID-19 to date.
 Our research shows that the safest course of action is to sustain or, in certain situations, even increasing your budget.

 What are the advantages of PPC Marketing right now?